 Despite being the Managing Director and being responsible for all manner of commercial, budgetary, sales and marketing activities, I still conduct a large amount of technical work and write many technical reports.
 My responsibilities for LPD Lab Services include handling the first contact with customers, evaluating their requirements and issue of quotations.
 I organise the lab’s response and also project manage larger customer support activities including product and process research and development.
 I frequently work on contaminant investigations and material and product failure analyses and my practical experience of a diverse range of analytical techniques, their capabilities and limitations, coupled with experience of materials and chemical analysis means I take a leading role in many technical projects as well as data interpretation and reporting.

 During my career I have written, contributed to and had published a range of peer reviewed scientific papers as well as presented at numerous international conferences.
-I am also the technical surface analysis expert and am a commitee member of the UK Surface Analysis Forum (UKSAF).
+I am also the technical surface analysis expert and have been a commitee member of the UK Surface Analysis Forum (UKSAF).

 I joined LPD Lab Services at the end of August 2010 and am now the Technical Development Director.
 I am the customer interface and internal manager on the larger projects, ensuring that work is scoped out and delivered to customers on time and with the usual high level of quality and context orientated interpretation that LPD Lab Services offers.
 I am also the laboratory’s key Thermionic Emission expert.

 I have a proven track record in of developing innovative solutions to complex problem by exploiting a wide range of analytical techniques.
 I have many years of experience as a technical product manager, supporting a world wide customer base with their development needs requirements and solving their problems in a timely, cost effective and pragmatic way.